 - Store these in the refrigerator minimum 2 h or maximum 3 days

-- After taking them out, place the mackerel halves skin-side-up on a board and remove the upper skin with a pair of pincers
+- After taking them out, place the mackerel halves skin-side-up on a board and remove the upper skin with a pair of tweezers

-- Then turn the fish halves and place them skin side down on the board and remove all the bones with the pair of pincers
+- Then turn the fish halves and place them skin side down on the board and remove all the bones with the pair of tweezers

 - Cut the fish in bite size pieces and place them in your favorite vinaigrette or sauce in the refrigerator.
 Full taste is developed only after 3 days storage.